puppetlabs/puppet-docs/source/dashboard/manual/1.2/bootstrapping.markdown

 Installing Dependencies
 ------------

-Dashboard is distributed with the version of Rails it uses, as well as most of its other dependencies, but you'll have to ensure that the following software is installed:
+Dashboard is distributed with the version of Rails it uses, Ruby 1.8.7 packages where required by older distributions, as well as most of its other dependencies, but you'll have to ensure that the following software is installed:

-* [Ruby](http://www.ruby-lang.org/en/downloads/) or [Ruby Enterprise Edition](http://www.rubyenterpriseedition.com/download.html) version 1.8.7 --- Dashboard 1.2 no longer supports older versions of Ruby, and Ruby 1.9.2 is not yet fully supported.
 * [RubyGems](http://rubygems.org/)
 * [Rake](http://github.com/jimweirich/rake) version 0.8.3 or newer
 * [MySQL](http://www.mysql.com/downloads/mysql/) database server version 5.x